Revisiting Power System Stabilizers with Increased Inverter-Based Generation: A Case Study: Results

 As with Parameter Set A, the growing oscillation magnitude in gray in Fig.~\ref{fig:results_trajectories}b indicates that the system is unstable after the disturbance for the 50\% IBR scenario.
 As described in Section~\ref{sec:results}, we begin the analysis by re-tuning just $PSS_4$ and then running the simulations with the load increase at $t=1$~s.
 The active power trajectories of $G_4$ with the re-tuned $PSS_4$ are shown by the solid lines in Fig.~\ref{fig:results_trajectories}b.
 The re-tuned parameters are presented in Table~\ref{tab:results} in the rows named Set B.

 The trajectories reveal that the system remains unstable after re-tuning $PSS_4$ using the P-Vref method, while the Residues-tuned $PSS_4$ exhibits poorly damped oscillations.
 The Residues-tuned system behavior can be attributed to the fact that the Residues method targets the unstable mode $\lambda_1$ (Fig.~\ref{fig:results_modes}a) and shifts it to the left-half plane.
 However, as the gain increases, the $\lambda_2$ mode approaches instability.
 As a result, all stable cases for the selected gain $K_{PSS_4}$ exhibit a small damping ratio $\xi$.
-On the other hand, the P-Vref method cannot shift the unstable mode $\lambda_1$ to the left-half plane with any gain, as shown in Fig.~\ref{fig:results_modes}b.
+On the other hand, the P-Vref method cannot shift the unstable mode $\lambda_1$ to the left-half plane with any gain, as shown in Fig.~\ref{fig:results_modes}b, due to the high influence of $PSS_2$ on~$\lambda_1$.

-We conclude that, for Parameter Set B and tuning just $PSS_4$, the Residues method outperforms P-Vref, but still is unsatisfactory.
+Based on this analysis, we conclude that for Parameter Set B and tuning just $PSS_4$, the Residues method outperforms P-Vref, but is still unsatisfactory.